 We have an innovation problem.

 Innovation, as a buzzword, is everywhere.
 CEOs highlight innovation in corporate speeches.
 Marketing copy can’t stop using the word.
 Organisations perform grand-standing innovation activities.
-We have internal and external and open innovation.
+We try internal, external and open innovation.
 And, seemingly every job advert is looking for innovative people to fill innovative positions.

 - 94% of executives are unsatisfied with innovation performance…